varnish/varnish-wiki/source/start/httpcaching_basics.rst

 - **s-maxage:** like *max-age* but only used in public caches
 - **must-revalidate:** indicates that the object maybe stale and should be revalidated first

-Below is a table from the Varnish Book showing the arguments used by the cache-control
+Below is a table from the Varnish Book showing the arguments used by the Cache-Control
 header:

 .. csv-table:: **Cache Control header Arguments**